Hao-Starrr/Hao-Starrr.github.io/_pages/about.md

 ### Intolerance

-I have an intolerance for repetition, inefficiency, and disorder.
-Whenever I find myself repeating a task for more than three times, I instinctively start exploring automated solutions.
-Wasting time is a source of distress for me.
-If I begin to eagerly await the end of a task, I immediately question its significance.
-I meticulously organize the materials I am responsible for, be it in club operations, company management processes, or coding.
+I cannot tolerate repetition, inefficiency, and disorder.
+Whenever I find myself repeating a task for more than three times, I will start exploring the automated solutions.
+Wasting time is painful for me.
+If I begin to await the end of something, I will question myself whether I am doing the meaningful things.
+I meticulously organize the materials I am responsible for, in club operations, company management processes, or coding.
 Driven by my intolerance, I strive to transform repetitive, inefficient, and chaotic tasks into processes that are streamlined, standardized, and automated.

 ### How to explain it to you